bfp4f360/aux-mkdocs/docs/projects/prototype.md

 ==Note:== All the guns have flashlight/ IR laser attachment since the 212th added those, so wowe.

+Also the mag icons where made by ==Kestrel==, plz say big thank to him,thank.

 ??? note "DC-15a"
     ### DC-15a
     Make it good at short to medium ranges, a battle rifle in a sense.